 - Use breastfeeding-friendly bottles and bottle nipples.
 Some babies can be very sensitive to the choice of bottle and bottle nipples.
 And therefore, I strongly recommend you to use breastfeeding-friendly bottles and bottle nipples.

 With my second baby, I use a combination of Avent Natural Bottle and Pigeon Peristaltic Plus Nipple (newborn flow).
 The nipple is so soft (I think that’s why she liked it), and it has a wide base, just like breast nipple.
 I also heard a lot of recommendations regarding Dr.Brown’s nipple, while I never tried it by myself.
-If your baby still rejects these two, experiment with other bottle and nipple combinations.
+If your baby still rejects these two, experiment with other bottles and nipple combinations.
 Perhaps your baby will prefer a skin-colored nipple which resembles real breast like this.

 - Be patient.
 Some babies are so persistent in refusing bottles until the last minute when the mom finally returned to work.
-This can be frustrating for moms, thinking how would the baby survive if she rejects bottle altogether.
-But just like us, who’s feeling overwhelmed leaving a baby under someone else’s care, I believe our baby has experienced his own stressful moment when he can’t get his usual milk right from mommy’s breast.
+This can be frustrating for moms, thinking how would the baby survive if she rejects the bottle altogether.
+But just like us, who are feeling overwhelmed leaving a baby under someone else’s care, I believe our baby has experienced his own stressful moment when he can’t get his usual milk right from mommy’s breast.
 But hey, babies are smart.
 They’ll learn that mommy is only gone temporarily and she’d back soon.

 - In the worst case that your baby keeps refusing bottle even after you’ve returned to work/school for sometimes, do know that babies won’t starve themselves.
 Some babies do reverse-cycling (i.e. taking very little milk when moms are away and nurse more often when moms are at home).
 You can learn more about reverse cycling in this article.